SparDL: Distributed Deep Learning Training with Efficient Sparse Communication: Conclusions

 \section{Conclusions}

-In this paper, we analyze the low efficiency and flexibility of existing sparse All-Reduce methods and propose SparDL to tackle these problems.
-For the first time, SparDL combines multiple selection processes in Reduce-Scatter and All-Gather phases to deal with the GA dilemma.
-It uses a non-recursive structure in the Spar-Reduce-Scatter algorithm to provide high flexibility for any number of workers.
-Besides, the SparDL uses the global residual collection method to collect all discarded gradients in the cluster, ensuring fast training convergence.
-In addition, the Spar-All-Gather algorithm further improves the communication efficiency of SparDL and makes the ratio of latency and bandwidth cost adjustable.
-After conducting experiments on a range of common deep learning tasks, we find that our SparDL is 1.2$\times$-3.7$\times$ faster than existing state-of-the-art baselines while maintaining comparable effectiveness.
+In this paper, we analyze the low efficiency of existing sparse All-Reduce frameworks and propose \textsf{SparDL} to tackle these problems.
+For the first time, \textsf{SparDL} combines multiple selection processes and the Reduce-Scatter operation to deal with the Sparse Gradient Accumulation (SGA) dilemma.
+Besides, the \textsf{SparDL} uses the global residual collection algorithm to collect all discarded gradients in the cluster, ensuring fast training convergence.
+In addition, the Spar-All-Gather algorithm further improves the communication efficiency of \textsf{SparDL} and makes the ratio of latency and bandwidth cost adjustable.
+After conducting experiments on a wide range of common deep learning tasks, we observe that our \textsf{SparDL} achieves up to 4.9$\times$ speedup compared to the state-of-the-art methods while maintaining comparable effectiveness.